-In the pilot research project "Environmental Exposures and Child Development," we seek to trace and visualize the complex relationships among the social and biological variables in the "local biologies" of several Philadelphia neighborhoods.
-We are contextualizing the physiological data from the Krogman study with a variety of openly public data sets that contain information on the social, economic and environmental history of Philadelphia.
-By comparing Krogman physiological data from areas where there are sources of contaminants (e.g. dry cleaner complexes, smelting operations, slaughterhouses) with data on children living outside those areas, we seek to identify the particular environmental, and possibly epigenetic, factors on the growth, development and health of children living across city neighborhoods.
+In the initial research project "Environmental Exposures and Child Development," we have begun to visualize the complex relationships that comprise the "local biologies" of several Philadelphia neighborhoods.
+We are contextualizing physiological data from approximately 7,500 individual Philadelphia area school children with a variety of openly public data sets that contain information on the social, economic and environmental history of the city.
+By comparing physiological data from areas where there are sources of contaminants (e.g. dry cleaner complexes, former smelting operations, slaughterhouses) with data on children living outside those areas, for instance, we can to chart the varying environmental, and possibly epigenetic, factors on the growth, development and health of children living across the city's neighborhoods.